rbisdorff/Digraph3/docSphinx/tutorial.rst

     ...         (nqr.rankingCorrelation['correlation']) )
     Ranking correlation : +0.938

-We achieve here a linear ranking without ties (from best to worst) of the digraph's actions, ie including the new decision alternatives as well as the quartile limits *m1* to *m4*, which is very close in an ordinal sense (*tau* = 0.94) to the underlying valued outranking relation.
+We achieve here a linear ranking without ties (from best to worst) of the digraph's actions, i.e. including the new decision alternatives as well as the quartile limits *m1* to *m4*, which is very close in an ordinal sense (*tau* = 0.94) to the underlying valued outranking relation.

 The eventual rating procedure is based on the lower quantile limits, such that we may collect the quartile classes' contents in increasing order of the *quartiles* ' lower limits.